 Certovka Boat Trip

-The Devil’s Canal or ‘Certovka’ is a small channel on the western side of the Vtalva river, which is sometimes lovingly referred to as Little Venice in English.
+The Devil’s Canal, or Čertovka, is a small channel on the western side of the Vltava river, sometimes referred to as “Little Venice”.

 Now, I’ve also visited Venice, and I must admit, this tiny portion of Prague really does resemble the popular Italian destination, even down to the houses right on the water.
 So much so that some big Hollywood productions with scenes in ‘Venice’ are actually shot here due to it being way cheaper and quieter.

-We opted for a boat trip tour of Certovka, which not only took us around the channel but also to see other famous sites on the Vtalva (such as Charles Bridge).
+We opted for a boat trip tour of Certovka, which not only took us around the channel but also to see other famous sites on the Vltava (such as Charles Bridge).
 Our tour guide was so informative, in fact, a lot of the fun information I’ve included in this blog was learned from him, so shout out to our tour guide!

 Letna Park